SuperMarcus/NineAnimator/.github/ISSUE_TEMPLATE/bug-report.md

 ---

+**STOP!!** Before submitting this bug report, make sure you have filled out the information below and renamed the title of this issue (ex. `[BUG] UrlError when trying to stream an episode on 9ani.app`).
+The information you provide helps us diagnose the problem and organize our issue tracker.

 **Describe the bug**
-A clear and concise description of what the bug is.
+Replace this line with a clear and concise description of what the bug is.

 **To Reproduce**
-Steps to reproduce the behavior:
+Replace this with the steps to reproduce the behavior:
 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'
 4. See error

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+Replace this line with a clear and concise description of what you expected to happen.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

-**Device (please complete the following information):**
+**Device:**
+Replace the following with the device on which you're experiencing this issue.
  - Device: [e.g. iPhone Xs Max]
  - OS: [e.g. iOS 13.3]
  - Version: [e.g. v1.2-3 or commit hash]